Classic Alice: Transmedia

 Classic Alice "...is truly a transmedia experience"; it expands its world beyond its videos by using transmedia to provide an immersive experience for fans.
 Characters use Twitter, Tumblr, and Facebook accounts, as well as less common social media sites that fit their individual interests, such as Goodreads and Instagram.
-Classic Alice also uses other innovative forms of transmedia to flesh out its world, including university newspaper The Ocelot Call, podcasts recorded in-world by characters about books, movies, and music, and an interactive fan literary magazine.
+Classic Alice also uses other transmedia to flesh out its world, including university newspaper The Ocelot Call, podcasts recorded in-world by characters about books, movies, and music, and an interactive fan literary magazine.

 Reception

 Classic Alice has received many positive reviews from publications including GeekyNews, The Daily Dot, .Mic, WPCC, and more.
 Reading Rainbow called the show "smart, funny, and absolutely addictive," while Tubefilter pointed out that "the decision to spread a narrative across multiple books keeps Classic Alice fresh while still allowing it to develop its characters in the way its fans want."
 Hello Giggles included the show on their list of "Literary-Inspired Web Series You Should Be Watching," and it appeared on New Media Rockstars' Weekend Web Series Watch List.
-Hypable has commended the series' writing and calls it both "entertaining" and "original"; they "...commend the writers' decision to use a less pop culture-saturated book to start out with; it'd have been all too easy to go with a Jane Austen or a Charles Dickens.".
-Mic highlighted the show as one of the shows that users should be watching.
+Hypable has commended the series' writing and calls it both "entertaining" and "original"; they "...commend the writers' decision to use a less pop culture-saturated book to start out with; it'd have been all too easy to go with a Jane Austen or a Charles Dickens.". .Mic highlighted the show as one of the shows that users should be watching.

 AfterEllen has also kept an eye on the show for its positive portrayal of lesbian characters; calling the show "a charming web series" and directing its followers to both the main show and the Musica Mundana spinoff, which centered around Alice's roommate Cara.